This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.
 Use gluten-free pasta in this dish.

 This soup is super easy to make.
-It takes two pots but almost no effort, and the result is great flavor with a balance of savory, sweet, salty, bitter and sour.
-A perfect soup for a cold winter evening.
+It takes two pots but almost no effort and the result is great flavor with a balance of savory, sweet, salty, bitter and sour.
+A perfect bowl of soup for a cold winter evening.

-This recipe makes great leftovers, and like many soups, it is better the second day.
+This recipe can easily be multiplied and makes great leftovers.
+Like many soups, it is better the second day.

 Preheat the oven to 325°F.

-Using a citrus zester or a knife zest the entire lemon.
-This will be about a tablespoon.
+Using a citrus zester or a knife zest the lemon.
+(This will be about a tablespoon.)

 Place the onion, chicken, lemon juice, lemon zest, rosemary, honey, salt and pepper in a large skillet.